Who funds my travels?

 I try to keep a ‘travel fund’.

-The practice of putting some money aside just for travel, which I started a year ago helped me take my Gujarat trip despite the financial difficulties.
-If I didn’t have a separate bank account for my travel fund, it would have been impossible for me to materialise my travel to Gujarat.
+The practice of putting some money aside just for travel, which I started a few years back helped me visit so many destinations despite the financial difficulties.
+If I didn’t have a separate bank account for my travel fund, it would have been impossible for me to materialize my travel to Odisha or Kerala.
 I don’t think a traveller should even breathe without a piggy bank.